ksimoens/Global-Biodiversity-Patterns/README.md

 - **Grid.py**: module that contains the 'Grid' class.
 An object of the Grid class instantiates the simulation grid.
 The class contains information on the grid geometry and size.
-The grid also contains communities of populations.
+The grid also contains Local communities of populations.

 - **Local.py**: module that contains the 'Local' class.
 An object of the Local class instantiates a local community of populations / a grid cell.